A performance characterization of quantum generative models: Conclusions and outlook

 In our tests, we found that the stability of training a QGAN is highly dependent on the model architecture, see Appendix \ref{appendix:training_curves}.
 When using PIT data, we observed fewer mode collapses or similar instabilities, that are common to GANs, when compared with min-max normalized data for the discrete copula architecture.
 This is an indication of the simpler nature of learning the copula of a probability distribution and the enforced copula structure by the quantum circuit.
 For the continuous architecture, however, we do not see any difference in behavior between min-max normalized data and PIT data, which may be explained by the fact that the quantum circuit structure is generic and does not enforce the copula structure.
 More investigations are needed to make a definite conclusion.
 We believe that further enhancements are possible by modifying the training process of the QGANs, for example using a quantum Wasserstein GAN~\cite{arjovsky2017}, which we will explore in future work.

 From the application perspective, generative models can generally be used as synthetic data generators for cases in which real data is scarce for training AI systems.
 However, as pointed in \cite{Zoufal2019quantum, Woerner2019}, quantum generative models can also be used as approximated data loaders for quantum information processing tasks.
 For example, in finance, they can be used to compute the pricing or analyze the risk of an asset.
 Exploring these lines of applications is important to ensure the future industrial and commercial use of quantum technologies.
-Finally, we simulated all our circuits.
-To further our understanding of the limitations of quantum technologies, future research must also explore the effects of decoherence in generative modeling.
+We simulated all our circuits on classical computers, to extend our understanding of the limitations of quantum technologies, future research must also explore the effects of decoherence in generative modeling.
+With regards to finite sampling effects; for the discrete architectures, the output is itself a single measurement outcome.
+In fact, in the simulations, we are sampling from the probability amplitudes of the state vectors to generate the output of the model.
+In this case, it is clear that finite statistical effects are present.
+For the continuous case, the continuous outputs remain deterministic \textit{for a fixed input random noise vector,} $\mathbf{z}$, i.e., the exact expectation value is computed, but are probabilistic due to this random variable vector.
+In this case, even if the exact expectation value is computed as the circuit output, there are finite statistical effects as a finite number of noise vectors are used during training.
+In this case, there is a distinction between quantum shot-noise effects and the finite statistical effects.
+For completeness, please see Appendix C, Table III where we comment on the training behavior if finite samples are used when training the continuous architectures, regarding runtime of the algorithm.
+For a low qubit count, i.e. a coarse grid, covering the probability space is possible with reasonable resources and is in fact a requirement for the correctness of the QCBM training procedure.
+Further work could discuss the effects of sample size for higher-width quantum circuits, especially using the QGAN training paradigm.